Aryeh King: Political activism

 King served as chairman of the National Union of Jerusalem from 2006 to 2012.
 In the 2008 Jerusalem City Council elections, the representative of the National Union was on a joint list with the Jewish House (NRP), and was placed fifth on the joint list.
-In the run-up to the elections to the Nineteenth Knesset, the Center Party of Hope chose King for second place among the party's candidates, and it was placed in fourth place on the power list for Israel, which did not pass the electoral threshold.
+In the run-up to the elections to the Nineteenth Knesset, the Center Party of Hope chose King for second place among the party's candidates, and he was placed fourth on the Power List for Israel, which did not pass the electoral threshold.

+Controversies

-In 2015, it was reported that King purchased an abandoned church compound on the Jerusalem-Hebron Road, near the Al-Arroub refugee camp.
+In 2015, King purchased an abandoned church compound on the Jerusalem–Hebron Road, near the Al‑Arroub refugee camp.
+After acquiring the property, he began refurbishing the buildings with the intention of establishing a Jewish settlement outpost.
+A perimeter fence was erected around the site despite a stop‑work injunction issued by the Civil Administration, which raised questions about compliance with planning regulations.

+The compound is located immediately adjacent to the al‑‘Arroub refugee camp, a Palestinian community, which heightened tensions between local residents and the activists.
+Investigative reporting indicated that the property may have been transferred through intermediary entities, which critics said obscured the settler organizations’ involvement.
+Observers noted that establishing a presence at this site could help extend Jewish settlement continuity between Gush Etzion and the Hebron area, making the acquisition strategically and politically significant.

-In 2019, King called for the removal of the walls of the Old City of Jerusalem, on the grounds that they were built by a "Muslim tyrant", and that their removal would connect parts of the city.
+In 2019, King called for the removal of the walls of the Old City of Jerusalem, stating that they were built by a "Muslim tyrant" and that their removal would connect parts of the city.

-In February 2022, he clashed with Joint List MKs Ofer Cassif and Ahmed Tibi in Sheikh Jarrah.
+In February 2022, King was involved in public tensions in the Sheikh Jarrah neighbourhood, where ongoing legal and social disputes drew international attention.
+Reports described confrontations which included King and other figures during heightened tensions over property and eviction issues in the area.

-During U.S. Secretary of State Antony Blinken's visit to Jerusalem in March 2022, King called on him to leave the capital, tweeting out that Blinken was "not welcome at all", and that it seemed as if he intended to "create provocation".
+During U.S. Secretary of State Antony Blinken’s visit to Jerusalem in March 2022, King called on him to leave the capital, tweeting that Blinken was “not welcome at all” and suggesting that he intended “to create provocation”.

-King's home in Ma'ale HaZeitim has been repeatedly attacked, including with Molotov cocktails, fireworks, and gunshots.
+In January 2026, during the demolition of a United Nations Relief and Works Agency for Palestine Refugees (UNRWA) compound in East Jerusalem, Jerusalem deputy mayor Arieh King was present at the site.
+According to the BBC, King described UNRWA as a "Nazi" organisation and stated that he "didn't care" what the UN had to say about international law.

+Following the demolition, King posted online remarks in which he went further, calling for the killing of UNRWA staff members and again referring to them as "Nazis".